tanviriss/MockMate/README.md

 - Verify backend is running on port 8000
 - Check NEXT_PUBLIC_API_URL in `.env.local`
 - Check CORS settings in backend

+### Logged out on page refresh
+- Fixed in latest version with Zustand hydration handling
+- Clear browser cache and try again
+- Check browser localStorage is enabled

 ### Audio recording not working
 - Use HTTPS or localhost (browser security requirement)